Guidance and teaching materials to ensure learners with autism are included in the classroom

 - Understanding autism

-Explore the reality of life for autistic pupils in a secondary school environment from the perspective of students, parents and experts in this short video.
+Explore the reality of life for pupils with autism in a secondary school environment from the perspective of students, parents and experts in this short video.

 - Top tips poster

-Print and display this colourful poster, which outlines a number of key strategies to support students with autism.
+Print and display this colourful poster, outlining a number of key strategies to support students with autism.

 - Autism resource pack